-During the selection process, preference is given to applicants who meet the rock and snow requirements.
-However, other factors are also considered, such as your involvement level with Mazamas, performance on the skills test, and your reasons for applying.
+During the selection process, preference is given to applicants who meet the minimum rock and snow requirements.
+However, other factors are also considered, such as your history of volunteering, performance on the skills test, and your reasons for applying.
 You have nothing to lose by applying, and may find yourself in the class.

 No. The lectures have both presentations and skills practice in preparation for the weekend field session.